Eigbefoh/Python-Portfolio/README.md

-# 🐍 Python Portfolio

-# 👋 Welcome to My Python Portfolio
+# 🐍 Welcome to My Python Portfolio

 A curated set of hands-on projects and case studies using Python for analytics, modeling, and automation — with a focus on finance and real-world impact.